securesign/sigstore-e2e/README.md

 ```
 export CLI_STRATEGY=openshift
 ```
-This configures the test suite to download `cosign`, `gitsign`, `rekor-cli`, and `ec` binaries from the cluster's console.
+This configures the test suite to download `cosign`, `gitsign`, `rekor-cli`, `ec`, `tuftool` binaries from the cluster's console.
 If not set, the suite will use local binaries by default.

 - Optional: To use a manual image setup, set the `MANUAL_IMAGE_SETUP` environment variable to `true` and specify the `TARGET_IMAGE_NAME`.
 ```